romanishikov/VocaLights/README.md

 * Raise (light name or all "lights) (to # percent)
 * Change color (of light name or "lights") to \[RED,ORANGE,YELLOW,GREEN,CYAN,BLUE,PURPLE,PINK,WHITE,GOLD]

+To stop the program from running, speak "exit voice" and the program will end.

 # Setup and Configuration
 The application can be configured and used in 3 steps.<br>